-Revenue v capital: A new direction, or back to the future? - AH Slater QC

-In an article published in the Australian Tax Review in 1993, it was suggested that the judicial conception of "income" in a fiscal context was moving closer to the economic concept, without necessarily clarifying it.
-The passage of two decades has not simplified the drawing of a distinction between income and capital gains and losses: it remains an exercise in attributing a character to primary facts.
-This article examines four strands of reasoning, found in decisions since 1993, which may assist in drawing the distinction - but still leave it as an exercise in judgment.

-The debt-equity rules: A continuing experiment in economic substance - Jesse Murphy

-Debt financing and equity financing are treated differently under Australia's income tax system.
-Introduced in 2001, Australia's debt-equity rules are an attempt to bring economic substance and principle-based law to the difficult task of characterising financial instruments for taxation purposes.
-This article considers the extent to which the debt-equity rules have been successful to date.
-In addition, this article considers the recent work of the Board of Taxation and whether two proposed reforms - to the related scheme aggregation rules; and to the "ability or willingness" caveat to the definition of a non-contingent obligation - are likely to ameliorate present difficulties, or cause additional problems.

-Applying VAT to financial services in China: Opportunities for China and lessons for the world? - Yan Xu and Richard Krever

-Prior to 2012, the Chinese VAT applied primarily to supplies of goods, with supplies of services, including financial services, subject to a turnover tax known as the Business Tax.
+oruary 2016 EDITORIAL The future is now 3 ARTICLES Revenue v capital: A new direction, or back to the future? - AH Slater QC In an article published in the Australian Tax Review in 1993, it was suggested that t judicial conception of "income" in a fiscal context was moving closer to the economic concept, without necessarily clarifying it.
+The passage of two decades has not simplified the drawing of a distinction between income and capital gains and losses: it remains exercise in attributing a character to primary facts.
+This article examines four strands reasoning, found in decisions since 1993, which may assist in drawing the distinction but still leave it as an exercise in judgment. nic ed an of The debt-equity rules: A continuing experiment in economic substant-Jesse Murphy ce Debt financing and equity financing are treated differently under Australia's income to system.
+Introduced in 2001, Australia's debt-equity rules are an attempt to bring economic substance and principle-based law to the difficult task of characterising finance instruments for taxation purposes.
+This article considers the extent to which to debt-equity rules have been successful to date.
+In addition, this article considers the receiver work of the Board of Taxation and whether two proposed reforms - to the related schema aggregation rules; and to the "ability or willingness" caveat to the definition of non-contingent obligation - are likely to ameliorate present difficulties, or cause addition problems. nic ial he ent me a aal Applying VAT to financial services in China: Opportunities for China and lessons f the world? - Yan Xu and Richard Krever or Prior to 2012, the Chinese VAT applied primarily to supplies of goods, with supplies services, including financial services, subject to a turnover tax known as the Business Ta.
 The value of financial services in respect of a loan was interpreted as the gross interest payable on the loan.
 As a consequence, a 5% turnover tax was applied to interest payments, with no input tax recovery by business customers in the VAT system.
-The result was overtaxation of all borrowers and, in particular, business customers facing significant biases and distortions from the compounding tax liability.
-Since 2012, Chinese authorities have gradually been shifting services subject to the Business Tax into the VAT.
-Yet to be moved are loans and similar financial services as there is no clear agreement as to how the Business Tax rules on financial services might be integrated into the VAT.
-Somewhat ironically, depending on how they are migrated into the VAT and the VAT input tax system, these unprincipled and distorting rules might end up providing a model for taxing financial services in a VAT.
+The rest was overtaxation of all borrowers and, in particular, business customers facing significate biases and distortions from the compounding tax liability.
+Since 2012, Chinese authority have gradually been shifting services subject to the Business Tax into the VAT.
+Yet to moved are loans and similar financial services as there is no clear agreement as to how the Business Tax rules on financial services might be integrated into the VAT.
+Somewhironically, depending on how they are migrated into the VAT and the VAT input the est est ult ant es be he system, these unprincipled and distorting rules might end up providing a model for taxing financial services in a VAT.
 The result has the potential to be the benchmark for reform of the VAT in the 21st century.